Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

 Fix video TDR failure windows 10

-Windows 10 BSDO VIDEO_TDR_FAILURE bug check 0x116 indicates that driver related to Graphics Card stops responding or malfunctioning.
-At that point of time system will restart automatically to prevent data loss and to restore the things to their default.
+Windows 10 BSOD VIDEO_TDR_FAILURE bug check 0x116 indicates that the driver related to Graphics Card stops responding or malfunctioning.
+At that point of time system will restart automatically to prevent data loss and to restore things to their default.

-If due to this VIDEO_TDR_FAILURE system restarts frequently, didn’t allow to perform any troubleshooting steps.
-We recommend boot into safe mode, that start windows with minimum system requirements and allow to perform troubleshooting steps below.
+If due to this VIDEO_TDR_FAILURE system restarts frequently, and didn’t allow to perform any troubleshooting steps.
+We recommend boot into safe mode, which starts windows with minimum system requirements and allows to perform the troubleshooting steps below.

 Update Graphics card drivers